manish24-tech/Java---Object-Oriented-Design-Pattern/README.md

 # Desclaimer
-This Repository contain short note on java object oriented design pattern along with sample diagram. it is for getting just idea of design pattern and push to leverage more for creating good architecture of any project.
+This Repository contain short note on java object oriented design pattern along with sample diagram. it is for getting just an idea of design pattern and push to leverage more for creating good architecture of any project.
 For that there are mainly **_2 online book_** and **_1 gituhub repository_** as reference used to explain as per observation.

 ##### Note:
 ```